 - Do not attend if you are currently self isolating

 - Do not attend if you have had a positive COVID test in the last 4 weeks

 On the day:

 - Come alone unless you require a carer/assistance.
+If you are receiving the Pfizer vaccine there is a requirement to wait for 15 minutes after you are vaccinated.
 Whomever you bring will be required to wait outwith the building during the 15 minute period post vaccination so we can ensure social distancing as we have limited room inside the building.
 Thereafter they can collect you to assist you out of the building.